 Made from slip-cast porcelain, Julian Covey’s pieces appear soft, supple, and juicy.
 Created using forms that were developed with plaster and sewn-muslin structures, this series brings the relationship between clay and glaze to the similar relationship between human structure and skin.
 As Covey states: “I believe the body is an epicentre for contention and I seek to formally juxtapose stipulated unflattering and non-glamorous aspects of the body with vivid colour and sensuality through luscious glaze surfaces.”
 This series directly responds to Covey’s own struggles with body dysmorphia and his own identity as a queer, mixed-race individual through the striking colours and shapes of his abstract forms.

 Recognized as an important queer Quebec ceramist, Jeannot Blackburn died prematurely in 1996 due to AIDS-related complications.
-He is know for his emphasis on the human form and campy extravagance, bringing political and social issues to the forefront in subtle—and not so subtle—ways through his work.
+He is known for his emphasis on the human form and campy extravagance, bringing political and social issues to the forefront in subtle—and not so subtle—ways through his work.
 With extravagant colours and patterns as well as whimsical forms, the campy exuberance of his work immediately attracts attention.
 In “Torso Teapot”, this unique piece is in fact a functional work.
 While a handle extends from the figure’s back and the neck forms the lid of the teapot, the spout playfully and suggestively extends from the figure’s front.

-Throughout his career, Blackburn worked outside of the art and craft mainstream of the 1980s, creating work that was forwardly homosexual and homoerotic in nature during the gay liberation movement and the ensuing the AIDS crisis that negatively impacted much of the progress that had been made.
+Throughout his career, Blackburn worked outside of the art and craft mainstream of the 1980s, creating work that was forwardly homosexual and homoerotic in nature during the gay liberation movement and the ensuing AIDS crisis that negatively impacted much of the progress that had been made.
 With his work, Jeannot Blackburn, brought queer issues to the world of Canadian and International ceramics in a way that continues to be felt today.